ijzerbroot/millennium/README.md

 It shows that the genkey algorithm considers the Millennium-family to be fairly close to Semimak JQ and notably "better" than Colemak DH for what it's worth.
 Personal preferences vary considerably and analyzers provide guidance rather than judgment.
 As _genkey's_ creator puts it: "What matters is not how well the layout fits the metrics, it's how well the metrics fit you".
 I have also added stats for column-staggered boards which should work even better with the non-angled versions of Millennium/Y; since I do not own such a board myself I cannot personally judge if the analyzer is correct on that topic.

-For Workmod, the genkey score is ever so slightly "worse" than Colemak DH but better than Workman itself.
-Workmod has a higher movement on the left index finger (lower on the right index though!) than Colemak as well as slightly elevated SFB's.
-This is a trade-off for more evenness in both hand balance and "rolls" on left and right hand on Workmod.
+For Rest, the genkey score is a bit better than Colemak and a bit worse than Colemak DH.
+Rest has a higher usage of the left ring finger but keeps load on pinkies lower than the Colemak's while having slightly less SFB as well.
-In addition, Workmod has slightly more hand-alternation than Colemak, which I like.

 Generally you may think of Millennium as trying to place highest ranged movement on the easiest-to-move index fingers and putting high-frequency keys ("T" and "A") directly under the strong middle fingers.
 As a consequence of putting all the vowels on the right hand, this hand sees relatively high usage (but no bottom-row letter movement) for the middle, ring and pinky.
 The left hand has less work to do and also has very little bottom-row usage for any finger except the index.
-Workmod is a more comfortable (to me) variant of Workman.

 Millennium: